 Gissurarson: Many Practical Solutions

-Hannes H. Gissurarson, Professor Emeritus of Politics at the University of Iceland, gave a talk about practical liberal solutions of economic and social problems at a conference in Blagoevgrad in Bulgaria on 26 April 2024, held by the American University there and the Austrian Economics Center in Vienna.
-Gissurarson said that classical liberalism was not about a utopia, and that the desirable consequences of limited government and private property were obvious, as the examples of the United States in the latter half of the nineteenth century, Hong Kong in mid-twentieth century and Switzerland all showed.
+Hannes H. Gissurarson, Professor Emeritus of Politics at the University of Iceland, gave a talk about practical liberal solutions of economic problems at a conference in Blagoevgrad in Bulgaria on 26 April 2024, held by the American University there and the Austrian Economics Center in Vienna.
+Gissurarson said that classical liberalism was not about idle dreams or castles in the air, and that the desirable consequences of limited government and private property were obvious and material, as the examples of the United States in the latter half of the nineteenth century, Hong Kong in mid-twentieth century and Switzerland all showed.

 Gissurarson recalled that in Iceland government had a monopoly on broadcasting until 1986.
 It was abolished, after he and his friends operated a radio station in protest for eight days in October 1984, until the authorities were able to locate the transmitter upon which the police closed the radio station.
 This lead to Gissurarson’s first conviction, as he put it (his two other convictions being in a defamation suit in England, later dismissed on appeal, and in a case about the use of texts by a deceased Icelandic writer).